RichardInnocent/Populator/README.md

 # Populator
-A fast and easy method of generating random but representative data.
+A fast, easy and thread-safe method of generating random but representative data.

 Values are weighted based on the US population.